mykola216/sht/wp-content/plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Tweak: Making the plugin PHP 5.4 backwards compatible
+* Fix: Fixing double counting check logic
+= 1.4 =
+* New: Ask kindly for a rating of the plugin
+* New: Add a radio button to use different styles of order total
+* Tweak: Consolidate options into one array
+* Tweak: Code cleanup
+= 1.3.6 =
+* New: WordPress 4.8 compatibility update
+* Tweak: Minor text tweak.
 = 1.3.5 =
 * Fix: Fixed a syntax error that caused issues on some installations.
 = 1.3.4 =